RESPONSIBILITIES

 Do you love the "why" more than the "how"?

-Consider the Outcome Architect path.
+Consider the Outcome Architect responsibility.
 You'll spend your time understanding strategy and translating it into measurable objectives.

 Do you love systems thinking and optimization?

-Consider the Flow Engineer path.
+Consider the Flow Engineer responsibility.
 You'll design and tune the systems that enable continuous value delivery.

 Do you care deeply about doing the right thing?

-Consider the Ethics Guardian path.
-You'll ensure autonomous systems operate within appropriate boundaries.
+Consider the Ethics Guardian responsibility.
+You'll ensure systems operate within appropriate boundaries.

 Do you aspire to executive leadership?

-Consider the Consciousness Architect path.
+Consider the Consciousness Architect responsibility.
 You'll design how entire organizations think and operate.